You are here: Urology Textbook > Penis > Priapism

 Doppler-Ultrasound of the Penis:

-- Non-ischemic priapism (high flow): irregular high flow in the area of injury, high venous outflow.
+- Non-ischemic (high flow) priapism presents with a irregular high flow in the area of injury and a high venous outflow.

 Treatment of Priapism